 Sounds silly but we pack a special going home outfit for our baby so why not ourselves.
 I like to wear comfy black leggings and a long top.

-Pack your favourite things like shampoo, conditioner, face cream, eye cream and moisturizer.
+Pack your favourite things like shampoo, conditioner, face cream, eye cream and moisturiser.
 Hairbrush and hair ties are also a must.
+One thing I didn't wear when my babies were very little and especially while breastfeeding was perfume.
+I wanted them to know my natural scent.

 You will want to call and message all your loved ones and let them know how you are going.
-Don't get caught out and forget your charger.
+Don't get caught out and forget your charger when you leave.

 Hospital Bag Checklist for baby: